trueprog/cpu/_lessons/02_firststeps/04_haltinstr.md

 Your Java compiler will complain about the line containing `return true;` because this line can actually never be reached.
-Let's fix that quickly by adding one other op code.
-The instruction will be to do nothing at all.
+Let's fix that quickly by adding one other opcode.
+The new instruction will be to do nothing at all.
 It's mnemonic is `NOP` literally for "no operation."
 It may seem funny, but all CPUs I am aware of have such a `NOP` instruction.